Harvard GSD Announces Winner of Wheelwright Prize 2013

 Background on the Arthur W. Wheelwright Traveling Fellowship

-Established in 1935 in memory of Arthur W. Wheelwright, Class of 1887, this traveling fellowship has afforded extraordinary experiences for generations of GSD alumni.
+Established in 1935 in memory of Arthur W. Wheelwright, Class of 1887, this traveling fellowship has afforded extraordinary experiences for generations of Harvard GSD alumni.
 The fellowship was conceived at a time when foreign travel was out of reach for many.
 The prize enabled several early Wheelwright fellows—including Paul Rudolph (1937–38), Eliot Noyes (1939–40), William Wurster (1942–43), and I. M. Pei (1950–51)—to embark on expeditions that largely followed the tradition of the Grand European Tour.

 See a full list of past winners of the Arthur W. Wheelwright Traveling Fellowship.